Before you begin, you must enable billing and APIs and set up private service access; otherwise, the volume creation process fails.

-Snapshot Allows you to create a volume based on a snapshot.
-For details, see Creating and managing volume snapshots.
+Snapshot Allows you to create and manage a volume based on a snapshot.
 Allocated Capacity* Size of the cloud volume.
 The minimum size is 1,024 GiB (1 TiB).
 Protocol Type* The NFS protocol that applies to your service type: NFSv3, NFSv4.1, or Both (NFSv3/NFSv4.1).
-Make snapshot directory (.snapshot) visible Makes your snapshot directory visible to the client as a
+NFSv3 only Make snapshot directory (.snapshot) visible Makes your snapshot directory visible to the client as a hidden

 In the Network Details section, specify the following:

 Shared VPC configuration: The VPC network can be part of a host project in a shared VPC network, or it can be a standalone project.
 If you have a host project and shared VPC topology, select Shared VPC configuration.
 For standalone projects, leave the box cleared.

 VPC Network Name: Select the network from which the volume is accessible.

 If this is the first time that you're setting up VPC network peering for Cloud Volumes Service, you receive the following prompt indicating that you need to set up network peering:

 Click the View commands how to set up network peering button.
 To configure VPC network peering, follow the steps in the dialog that appears.